 Some other beautiful spots in Capri to propose are the Eremo di Centrella, where you can also plan a romantic picnic, the Punta Carena lighthouse and the Belvedere delle Migliera.

 Belvedere delle Migliera is particularly interesting because there’s a small amphitheatre where you can also have a symbolic wedding ceremony like the one the poet Pablo Neruda planned for his beloved Matilde.

 Alberobello: the romantic trulli

-If you feel like cuddling all day long, make sure to arrange for your breakfast to be delivered to your romantic trulli, so you will be able to share it with your better half in bed.
+If you feel like cuddling all day long, make sure to arrange for your breakfast to be delivered to your trullo, so you can eat it in bed.
+So very decadent!